Republic of Karelia: Etymology

 "Karelia" derives from the name of the ethnic group — Karelians.
 The name "Karjala" has unknown origins, but it is theorised that it may come from the Proto-Finnic word karja, meaning "herd", which was borrowed from the Proto-Germanic harjaz ("army"); the ending -la means "earth".

 Geography

-The republic is in the northwestern part of Russia, between the White Sea and Lake Ladoga.
-The White Sea has a shoreline of 630 km.
-It has an area of 172400 km2.
+The Republic of Karelia is in the northwestern part of Russia, between Lake Ladoga and the White Sea, which has a shoreline of 630 km.
+The republic has an area of 172400 km2.
 It shares internal borders with Murmansk Oblast (north), Arkhangelsk Oblast (east/south-east), Vologda Oblast (south-east/south), and Leningrad Oblast (south/south-west), and it also borders Finland (Kainuu, Lapland, North Karelia, Northern Ostrobothnia, and South Karelia); the borders measure 723 km.
 The main bodies of water next to Karelia are the White Sea (an inlet of the Barents Sea) to the north-east and Lake Onega and Lake Ladoga both shared with neighboring Oblasts to the south.
 Its highest point is the Nuorunen peak at 576 m.